School of Engineering and Informatics (for staff and students)

 There is a separate process for visiting doctoral researchers via the Doctoral school.

-If it is decided to extend the visit, confirm this as early as possible before the current end date.
-The School will check that the visitor is still eligible to remain in the UK, issue an extension letter, and inform HR or the School Administrator to update the system.
-Please let the school office know if the visit ends early.
+If it is decided to extend a visit, confirm this as early as possible before the current end date.
+Complete a new copy of the title request form and indicate "extension" and send to schooladministrator@enginf.sussex.ac.uk.The School Office will check that the visitor is still eligible to remain in the UK, issue an extension letter, and update the system.
+Please also let the school office know if the visit ends early.

 • Where to Stay